-The purpose of this article is to provide step by step instructions on how to successfully import video and storage devices from a DIVAR IP Recording Appliance to a Professional BVMS system while retaining all existing recorded video.
+The purpose of this article is to provide step by step instructions on how to successfully import video and storage devices from a DIVAR IP Recording Appliance to a BVMS standalone installation while retaining all existing recorded video.

 Note: This procedure should only be performed by a certified BVMS / VRM technician or installer

 Note: Due to the usage of hardware IDs utilized by recording appliances, Bosch Configuration Manager can no longer be used in this scenario.

 This article will simulate transferring devices and storage associated with a DIVAR IP appliance to a VRM installed in a BVMS standalone installation:

 This is a field scenario where multiple appliances have been installed, and over time the system has grown to a point that a professional BVMS installation is put in place.
 This scenario provides the ability to leverage existing storage on the appliances, as well as retention of existing video.

 There are several steps in preparing the system for migration, these should be performed in order.